wangqs13/wangqs13.github.io/_pages/about.md

 ## News

+* 2024/12/07: Our papers "[On Estimating the Trace of Quantum State Powers](https://arxiv.org/abs/2410.13559)" and "[Space-Bounded Quantum Interactive Proof Systems](https://arxiv.org/abs/2410.23958)" were accepted by the 28th Quantum Information Processing Conference (QIP 2025) as regular talks.
 * 2024/11/07: Our paper "[Quantum Algorithm for Sparse Online Learning with Truncated Gradient Descent](https://arxiv.org/abs/2411.03925)" was on arXiv.
 * 2024/11/01: Our paper "[Space-Bounded Quantum Interactive Proof Systems](https://arxiv.org/abs/2410.23958)" was on arXiv.
 * 2024/10/29: Our paper "[Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer](https://arxiv.org/abs/2410.21201)" was on arXiv.